-Locally there has been an influx of international brands in the past few years, some of which have come and left, others which have held on.
-Reason being, the industry is huge (7.7 billion shillings worth this year).
+Locally there has been an influx of international brands in the past few years, some of which have come and left while others have held on.
+The reason is that the industry is huge (7.7 billion shillings worth this year).

 There is potential and space for many brands as long as they can deal with the retail business environment, which is not easy.
 But the industry is growing by leaps and bounds.

 Globally, the industry continues to grow.
-Lots of small emerging brands have come into the market because the needs of the customer are constantly changing.
+Many small emerging brands have come into the market because the customer’s needs are constantly changing.
 Sephora does immensely well because they focus on smaller, founder brands.
-Everyone has access to the other big brands so I think this is a brilliant way to go.
+Everyone has access to the other big brands, so I think this is a brilliant way to go.

-How did you establish your signature style and the direction you resolved to chose?
+How did you establish your signature style and the direction you resolved to choose?

 Having a make-up artistry background and an established reputation in the beauty industry, I was very particular about brand building and product perfection.
 I have tried to stick to this as much as possible.